Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 that the format of the files to import and the exported files are exactly the same.
 This means that if you changed your CSV separator for exporting data, you must use the same to import those data.
-You can refer to the export format especially for the date formats as well as the format of the follow-up comments (see `Comments`_).
+You can refer to the export format especially for the date formats.
 The first record in the CSV import file is always the header row containing all the tracker field names that will be used in the following artifact records.

 Depending on whether you want to import new artifacts or update the ones that already exist in the tracker you need to provide different